movie reviews from a film fan

 Sylvester Stallone as Rocky Balboa in Rocky III

-Having finally beaten Apollo Creed (Carl Weathers) in their rematch, Rocky (Sylvester Stallone - Escape to Victory) is now the World Heavyweight Champion and enjoying all the trappings of a celebrity life style, whilst holding on to his title by fighting lesser opponents.
-But when he is goaded into fighting Clubber Lang (Mr. T) he finally loses, not just the title but a lot more.
-But with Apollo Creed stepping in to train him he tries to reinvigorate Rocky's passion for boxing in time for a rematch with Lang.
+Having finally beaten Apollo Creed (Carl Weathers) in their rematch, Rocky (Sylvester Stallone - Escape to Victory) is now the World Heavyweight Champion and enjoying all the trappings of a celebrity life style, whilst holding on to his title thanks to Mickey (Burgess Meredith - Mackenna's Gold) picking him lesser opponents.
+But when he is goaded into fighting Clubber Lang (Mr. T) Rocky finally loses, not just the title but a lot more.
+But with Apollo Creed stepping in to train him he tries to reinvigorate Rocky's passion for boxing in time for the rematch.

 Mr. T as Clubber Lang in Rocky III

 But it dwells on it all too long.
 The excruciatingly long charity fight between Balboa and wrestler Thunderlips, played by Hulk Hogan, just feels wrong as if Stallone was trying to draw on Hogan's popularity to get more bums on seats.
-In fact it's quite funny that during the actual fight Thunderlips is a bad guy who gets booed but then is nice as pie afterwards, it's as if Hogan agreed to being the bad guy only if he could then be a nice guy so not to tarnish his popularity.
+In fact it's quite funny that during the actual fight Thunderlips is a bad guy who gets booed but then is nice as pie afterwards, it's as if Hogan agreed to be the bad guy only if he could then be a nice guy so not to tarnish his fledgling popularity.
 The same can be said of other elements such as Stallone's continual romancing of his wife Adrian.
-If only this side of the movie had been less focussed upon it would have been much better.
-Although the circus style training in a hotel is quite amusing.
+If only this side of "Rocky III" had been less focussed upon it would have been much better, although the circus style training session in a hotel is quite amusing.

 Probably the best thing about "Rocky III" is that alongside the regular faces such as Stallone, Talia Shire, Burt Young, Carl Weathers and Burgess Meredith, who all carry on with the same solid performances from the previous two movies; we also get Mr T. as bad guy Clubber Lang.
 Now "Rocky III" came before Mr. T shot to fame as the popular B.A.
 Baracus in "The A-Team" but there is something quite good watching him playing this mean, despicable fighter who flouts the rules to destroy opponents.
 It's great characterisation from Mr. T and is more convincing as a boxer than Carl Weathers was as his boxer who really was more of a showman.